maxviazov/Spring-Frameworks-/Migrating-to-Spring-Framework-5.x.md

 ### Dropped support

-The Spring Framework does not support anymore: Portlet, Velocity, JasperReports, XMLBeans, JDO , Guava (replaced by the Caffeine support).
+The Spring Framework no longer supports: Portlet, Velocity, JasperReports, XMLBeans, JDO, Guava (replaced by the Caffeine support).
 If those are critical to your project, you should stay on Spring Framework 4.3.x (supported until 2019).

 ### Libraries